joshwcomeau/react-collection-helpers/README.md

 */
 ```

-React Collection Helpers offer a nifty short-hand, though.
-Instead of passing a function, you can pass it an object:
+**Object short-hand**: Instead of passing a function, you can pass it an object that describes your requirement:

 ```js
 const items = [